phegman/vue-mapbox-gl/readme.md

 ### Setup
 This package does not include the Mapbox GL JS and CSS files.
 They need to be included in the `<head>` of your HTML file.
 See Mapbox GL quickstart guide here: [https://www.mapbox.com/mapbox-gl-js/api/](https://www.mapbox.com/mapbox-gl-js/api/)

+If you decide to pull in Mapbox Gl via a npm and use a module bundler you need to require it globally from your main js file like this: `window.mapboxgl = require('mapbox-gl');`

 In your main js file:

 ```js